Consensys/quorum-docker-Nnodes/Nnodes/README.md

 In addition we create some utility scripts on the host.

   * A *docker-compose.yml* file that can be used with docker-compose to create the network of containers.
-  * Two sample contract creation scripts:
-    * *contract_pub.js* - creates a public contract, visible to all.
-    * *contract_pri.js* - creates a private contract between the sender and Node 2.

 Refer to the *setup.sh* file itself for the full code.

 ## Configuration options

 Options are simple and self-explanatory.
 The *docker-compose.yml* file will create a Docker network for the nodes as per the `subnet` variable here.
-If you want to run more nodes, then add addresses for them to the `ips` list.
+If you want to run more nodes, change `total_nodes` to how many you want.

     #### Configuration options #############################################

-    # One Docker container will be configured for each IP address in $ips
-    subnet="172.13.0.0/16"
-    ips=("172.13.0.2" "172.13.0.3" "172.13.0.4")
+    # Total nodes to deploy
+    total_nodes=5

+    # Signer nodes for Clique and IBFT
+    signer_nodes=7

     # Docker image name
     image=quorum